Gabelbombe/paper-secmonkey/README.md

 ![](assets/summary.png)

 Adding more accounts
-To have your instance of security monkey monitor additional accounts, you must add a SecurityMonkey role in the new account.
+To have your instance of security monkey monitor additional accounts, you must add a `SecurityMonkey` role in the new account.
 Follow the instructions above to create the new SecurityMonkey role.
-The Trust Relationship policy should have the account ID of the account where the security monkey instance is running.
+The T**rust Relationship** policy should have the account ID of the account where the security monkey instance is running.

 > **NOTE:** Additional `SecurityMonkeyInstanceProfile` roles are not required.
 You only need to create a new `SecurityMonkey` role.
 > **NOTE:** You will also need to add the new account in the Web UI, and restart the scheduler.

 ### Creating an EC2 Instance